 - gas limit.

-Some of these platforms even allow you to even generate an ICO.
+Some of these platforms even allow you to generate an ICO.

 Over time, people noticed a lot of issues with ERC20, and one of the most known issues is that of sending a token to a smart contract that is not made to support it.
 Millions of dollars have been lost due to blocked transactions.

 ERC223 comes to solve this problem by adding a token fallback function.
-It is an improved version of the ERC20 which rejects unsupported transactions, and also uses 2 times less gas.
+It is an improved version of the ERC20 that rejects unsupported transactions and uses two times less gas.

 ERC721 is the token standard that proposes a non-fungible token.
 If ERC20 comes with a token that is valued the same as the next one, ERC721 introduces tokens that are indivisible and unique.
 The most popular use of ERC721 is in CryptoKitties.